vmcgargill/CodeQuiz/README.md

 The Next Question function is where the question loop magic happens and the current question index is updated.
-If the user is on the last question then question index is update and the next question is generated.
+If the user is not on the last question then question index is update and the next question is generated.
 If the user is on the last question in the index then the next question is not generated and instead the user's only option is to end the